Antibodies

 }

-Most fields are derived.
-The interesting ones at read time are abType, verdict, status, confidence, and immId.
+The interesting fields at read time are abType, verdict, status, confidence, prominenceTier, and immId.

 Lifecycle